tilmanrassy/emacs-dir-treeview/README.md

 ```
     M-x customize-group RET dir-treeview RET
 ```
-in the minibuffer.
-The customization buffer for dir-treeview opens and a list off settings is displayed.
+The customization buffer for dir-treeview opens and a list of settings is displayed.
 You can change each setting interactively in the buffer.
 For example, to change the key bindings of the `[+]`/`[-]` symbols, open the "Dir Treeview Control Keymap" entry by clicking on the small triangle left to it.
 You will see the following: